Dataprove/Dataprovetool/README.md

 DataProVe comes with GUI (graphical user interface), and the current version is written in Python.

-The paper (long version) about the theoretical background of the tool can be read here: https://github.com/Dataprove/Dataprovetool/blob/main/Preprint%20-Blind.pdf.
+- The paper (long version) about the theoretical background of the tool can be read here: https://github.com/Dataprove/Dataprovetool/blob/main/Preprint%20-Blind.pdf.
+- The source code and full User Manual can be found in the Folder Artifacts ()

 **HOW TO RUN:**